 Posted by Willy Franzen on March 5, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 Typically young children are quite realistic about their career aspirations.
 They want to be firefighters, policemen, and teachers – professions that are in constant, steady demand.
 The more ambitious children might want a job as a doctor or veterinarian – still steady, but requiring a significant investment in education.
 It almost seems that as children we’re more realistic about life and careers than we are when we reach adulthood – except those kids who wanted to be astronauts.
 Since the beginning of the space program, there have only been 321 astronauts selected.
 Ever.
 There’s no surefire (or easy) way to become an astronaut – pilots, schoolteachers, doctors, scientist, and engineers have all been astronauts – but if selection as an astronaut is one of your life goals, you need to start preparing now.
 If you’re not ready for the commitment that it takes to be an astronaut, there are still plenty of entry-level jobs at NASA that will enable you to have a meaningful impact on the space program and NASA’s other endeavors.